- the contest accepts music & lyrics or lyrics (only) entries – there is no Instrumental section

 - YOUTH – the ‘John P Toomey Commemorative Award’- is a restricted category for entrants under the age of 18 years (at the time of entry).
 Songs entered into this category can released or unreleased songs.
 Any song entered into this category may be also entered into other general open categories.

-- LYRICS ONLY- this category is for ‘stand alone’ lyrics that are not part of a completed song (released or otherwise)
+- LYRICS ONLY- this category is for ‘stand alone’ lyrics (released or otherwise)

 - BUSH BALLAD – the ‘Bev Daniel Commemorative Award- open category (A song with simple chord pattern or musical arrangement sometimes with no chorus or bridge.
 There must be a story, rural/outback based.
 The lyric is foremost to the music.
 Instruments are usually acoustic, think “campfire”.
 Examples Slim Dusty “Leave him in the Longyard”, “Laughter in the Hills”, “Fire of Gidgee Coals”)

-- TRADITIONAL COUNTRY SONG- the ‘Eric Watson Commemorative Award’- open category (A Traditional Country Song has lyrics which tells a story, the arrangement complimenting the delivery and more musically developed than Bush Ballad.
-The story again rural based and possibly with a more modern setting.
+- TRADITIONAL COUNTRY SONG/BALLAD– the ‘Eric Watson Commemorative Award’- open category (A Traditional Country Song has lyrics that tell a story, the arrangement complimenting the delivery and more musically developed than Bush Ballad.
+The story again rural based/relationship based and possibly with a more modern setting.
 Examples, Sara Storer “Beautiful Circle, Adam Harvey “A Shake of the Hand” John Williamson “Chandelier of Stars”)

 - BLUEGRASS – open category